- Things to Know

 How do I prepare for an X-ray exam?

 There is no special preparation needed for a regular diagnostic X-ray.
 You may be asked to strip down and wear a hospital gown, or at least remove clothing on the part of the body that needs to be X-rayed.
 You may be asked to remove any metal objects such as eyeglasses, jewelry, or watches that may interfere.
-If you are getting an X-ray with contrast such as barium or iodine, you may be given a liquid to swallow, an injection, or enema with the agent prior to the X-ray.
+If you are getting an X-ray with contrast such as barium or iodine, you may be given a liquid to swallow, an injection, or an enema with the agent before the X-ray.
 If you are getting an X-ray of your gastrointestinal tract you may be told not to eat or drink anything for 8 or more hours before the procedure so your stomach is empty.
 Your doctor will tell you if you need to do this.

 An X-ray technician will position you on an exam table and give instructions on how you should position your body for the X-ray.
 You can ask questions if you have them.